trentusus/snowplow-local/README.md

 * Enrich 5.0.0
 * Iglu Server 0.12.1
 * Javascript tracker 3.23
-* Snowflake streaming loader 0.2.3
+* Snowflake streaming loader 0.2.4
-* Lake loader 0.4.1
+* Lake loader 0.5.0
 * BigQuery loader (2.0.0-rc10)
-* Snowbridge 2.4.1
+* Snowbridge 2.4.2

-Under the hood Localstack is used to simulate the AWS components - primarily used for service messaging (Kinesis and Dynamodb).
+Under the hood Localstack is used to simulate the AWS components - primarily used for service messaging (Kinesis and Dynamodb) including the communication between the collector and the enricher as well as checkpointing for KCL.
+Localstack also provides a mock S3 service that you can use if you wish to use the Lake Loader to write to S3 (which in turn uses the local filesystem rather than AWS S3).

 ## Monitoring

-This setup includes a Grafana dashboard that can be accessed at [http://localhost:3000](http://localhost:3000) with the default credentials of `admin:admin`.
+This setup includes a Grafana instance that can be accessed at [http://localhost:3000](http://localhost:3000) with the default credentials of `admin:admin`.
 Most components will emit metrics to statsd and as a result become available in Grafana.
 A default Graphite source is setup for you so you should not need to connect this.

-Logs for components that write them (e.g., KPL, KCL) are written to Cloudwatch on Localstack.
+Logs for components that write them (e.g., collector, enrich) are written to Cloudwatch on Localstack.

 The storage for Grafana is mounted as a volume so you can persist any dashboards and data across restarts, rather than losing them on reboot!